-4. Three Theories of Definiteness
+4 Three Theories of Definiteness

 We have mentioned above that definiteness is a pragmatic principle that has a semantic impact.
 An analysis of definite expressions is a central task for every semantic theory.
 In this section, I will characterize three alternative theories of definiteness: Russell's classical Theory of Descriptions, Heim and Kamp's Familiarity theory and Löbner's relational approach to definite expressions.
-In section 5, I introduce the salience approach which is based on the situational salience of the referred object.
-Though the theories are confronted with the multiple uses of definite NPs discussed in the last section, they assume that there is only one underlying meaning of the definite NP that can be found in all of its uses.
+In Sect.
+5, I introduce the salience approach which is based on the situational salience of the referred object.
+Though the theories are confronted with the multiple uses of definite NPs discussed in the last section, they assume that there is only one ditor Proof underlying meaning of the definite NP that can be found in all of its uses.
 However, each of the theories chooses a different use of definite NPs as the primary one and gives an adequate analysis of this use.
 The analysis is then extended to the other uses.
-Further arguments for each of the discussed theories are gained if other definite expressions, as discussed in section 2, can be described in the same format or according to the same principles.
+Further arguments for each of the discussed theories are gained if other definite expressions, as discussed in Sect.
+2, can be described in the same format or according to the same principles.
 The first three theories mentioned are successful in their primary area, but they cannot convincingly describe other uses of definite NPs.
 Therefore, a more general approach will become necessary.

 The Russellian Theory of Descriptions is the clearest and the best understood approach.
 It gives a clear formal representation of definite and indefinite NPs as quantifier phrases.
 In this way certain ontological and epistemological problems with non-existent objects are solved.
-The definite article and its indefinite counterpart get a lexical meaning and their difference is expressed by the uniqueness condition.
-Definite NPs are represented as quantifier phrases.
-Certain ambiguities can be explained in terms of quantifier interaction and scope.
-However, this approach is conceptually and technically grounded on uniques and not easily transferable to other uses of definite NPs.
-The uniqueness condition is a too big obstacle, and several arguments show that definite and indefinite NPs are not quantifier phrases but terms (e.g. Löbner 1985; Egli 1991; von Heusinger 1997)
+The definite article expresses the uniqueness condition, either as an assertion (Russell 1905) or as a presupposition (Frege 1892; Strawson (1950), and most contemporary theories, as presented in Abbott 2004; Ludlow 2007 or Heim 2011).
+Definite NPs are represented as quantifier phrases, and typical ambiguities can be explained in terms of quantifier interaction and scope.
+The problematic uniqueness condition is amended by a rule of domain restriction, which is also necessary for the interpretation of other quantifiers.
+Still, this approach is conceptually and technically grounded on the unique use of definite NPs, and not easily transferable to other uses of definite NPs.
+The uniqueness condition poses a general problem, and several arguments show that definite and indefinite NPs are not quantifier phrases but terms (e.g. Löbner 1985; Egli 1991; von Heusinger 1997; but see for arguments in favor of the quantifier view Abbott 2004; Ludlow 2007; Heim 2011).